Search for Quantum Gravity Using Astrophysical Neutrino Flavour with IceCube

-We repeat a similar Bayes Factor function construction with different source flavour ratio assumptions, and we construct the limits with a function of source flavour ratio $x$ (Fig.~\ref{fig:final}).
+We repeat a similar BF function construction with different source flavour ratio assumptions, and we construct the limits with a function of source flavour ratio $x$ (Fig.~\ref{fig:final}).
 We use a spline function to extrapolate values between points and smooth the limit lines.
-We repeat this for different dimension operators, and these results are shown in Fig.~\ref{fig:final_others}.
+We repeat this for different dimension operators, and these results are shown in the Supplementary Information.
+The limits of this analysis go stronger for higher dimensions due to the stronger energy dependence (Eq.~\eqref{eq:hamiltonian}).
+As the dimension increases, limits from astrophysical neutrino interferometry become significantly stronger than atmospheric neutrino interferometry.
+On the other hand, for dimension seven and eight operators, QG-motivated physics is expected to be smaller than $E_P^{-3}$ and $E_P^{-4}$.
+This analysis has no sensitivity to the operators with these sizes.
+The dimension-three and -four operators are renormalizable and we cannot define QG-motivated physics in the same way.
 In the frequentist case, the likelihood function is used to find the best-fit point.
 Then, the profile likelihood ratio of the best fit to the null hypothesis is used to set limits assuming Wilks' theorem.
 However, Wilks' theorem may not hold in the full likelihood space which affect the limits obtained.
-We use distributed Open Science Grid~\cite{osg07} computational resources to perform both analyses.
+We use distributed Open Science Grid~\cite{Pordes:2007zzb} computational resources to perform both analyses.